 Something to Try: Incorporate a cooking activity where students make fry bread and discuss its historical significance or expand the options to include food from a variety of cultures.
 Create a timeline of Native American foods and their cultural meanings.

-The Rough-Face Girl by Rafe Martin
+The Rough-Face Girl by Rafe Martin, illustrated by David Shannon

 This reimagining of the Cinderella story is set in a Native American context, where the rough-faced girl overcomes challenges to find her place and happiness.
 The Rough-Face Girl offers a culturally specific twist on a classic tale, highlighting values such as inner beauty and resilience.
 The book introduces Anishinaabe cultural elements and storytelling practices, fostering respect for indigenous narratives.